seeishaan/orionTestSite/_portfolio/project9.md

 ---
 Boon is a system to change hiring and make the referral process easier to work through.
 It integrates with many of the current applicant tracking platforms.
-Orion Venture Labs was a seed investor in Boon.
+Orion Venture Labs was a seed investor in Boon. <a href = "https://goboon.co/">Click here to learn more about Boon.</a>